Kyenret/iOS102-Project3-BeReal-Part2/README.md

-# Project 3 - *Name of App Here*
+# Project 3 - *BeReal.
+Clone*

-Submitted by: **Your Name Here**
+Submitted by: **Kyenret Yakubu Ayuba**

-**Name of your app** is an app that introduces ...
-[TODO]
+**BeReal.
+Clone** is an app that is designed to replicate key features found in the popular app, BeReal.
+Within this platform, users are prompted with random notifications throughout the day to share a photo of their current activity.
+It is only after posting a photo that users gain access to view their friends' posts.

-Time spent: **X** hours spent in total
+Time spent: **5** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

 - [ ] User can launch camera to take photo instead of photo library
-  - [ ] Users without iPhones to demo this feature can manually add unique photos to their simulator's Photos app
+  - [x] Users without iPhones to demo this feature can manually add unique photos to their simulator's Photos app
 - [ ] Users can intereact with posts via comments, comments will have user data such as username and name
-- [ ] Posts have a time and location attached to them
+- [x] Posts have a time and location attached to them
-- [ ] Users are not able to see other photos until they post their own (within 24 hours)
+- [x] Users are not able to see other photos until they post their own (within 24 hours)

 The following **optional** features are implemented:

-- [ ] User receive notifcation when it is time to post
+- [x] User receive notifcation when it is time to post

 The following **additional** features are implemented: